The Ultimate Guide to Objections in Mock Trial

 A judge will also be more likely to entertain arguments for and against a substantive objection, so attorneys must be ready to respond to a judge’s questions with sound, legal analysis.
 If an attorney strongly believes that a judge has not given them a fair opportunity to explain their objection, or to respond to an opposing objection, it is reasonable to ask, “May I be heard your Honor?”, or “May I respond to the objection your Honor?”.
 If the judge denies the request, the attorney should move on but take note of the preference and avoid asking again.

 The key to mastering objections in mock trial is learning how to make objections and how to defend against them.
 Both of these skills can be improved through practice.
 At all times during team practice, attorneys should pay attention and listen for possible objections.
 Similarly, attorneys must be prepared to scrutinize their own direct and cross examinations and be ready to defend against any possible objections raised by opposing counsel.
 Objections may seem stressful at first, but they are genuinely one of the most fun and rewarding aspects of the attorney experience.
 Objections help keep a trial dynamic, and allow attorneys to think on their feet and show of their legal arguing skills.
 If an attorney takes the time to practice and master this facet of mock trial, the returns will be exponential, both in terms of team performance and personal satisfaction during competition.

 Are you interested in personalized guidance for Mock Trial and other extracurriculars?
-Check out CollegeVine’s Mentorship Program – we pair high school students with experienced college students at top universities to maximize extracurricular success.
+Check out CollegeVine’s Early Advising Program – we pair high school students with a personal advisor who is a graduate from a top 30 college to maximize extracurricular success.